rodrigobalazs/springboot-kafka/README.md

 ## Spring Boot Kafka Events
-This repository contains an Spring Boot Events Application which shows an event Producer/Consumer example implemented via Kafka.
+This repository contains an Spring Boot Events Application which shows an event Producer/Consumer example implemented via Kafka.<br/>
-The Producer/Consumer communicates via a single Topic 'product-dto-topic'.
+The Producer/Consumer communicates via a single Topic 'product-dto-topic'.<br/>
-The exchanged Event is JSON / DTO type.
+The exchanged Event is JSON / DTO type.<br/>
-The REST API via a POST call triggers the execution of the Producer.
+The REST API via a POST call triggers the execution of the Kafka Producer.

 ### 🔧 Technology Stack